milestonesys/mipsdk-samples-component/VideoViewer2WayAudio/README.md

 The VideoViewer2WayAudio sample can show live and recorded video from one camera.
-After connecting to a server, the user selects what camera to show via the ItemPickerForm.
+After connecting to a server, the user selects what camera to show via the ItemPickerWpfWindow.

 If microphone and speakers have been configured and assigned as related to the camera, two checkmark boxes are enabled.
 The user can now enable